-1) Amplify diverse voices and share stories that too often go unheard,
+1) Amplify diverse voices and share stories that often go unheard,

-2) Educate, enlighten and inspire audiences around issues of race, justice and equality, and,
+2) Educate, enlighten and inspire audiences around issues of race, social justice and equality, and,

-3) Help "Change the Lens" on youth of color, especially African American boys, whose portrayal in the media is often narrow and negative.
+3) Help "change the lens" on youth of color, especially African American boys, whose portrayal in the media is too often narrow and negative.